grig23/primetime.en/help/AccountIQ/operations.md

 # Operations {#operations-tab-next-steps}

-Apart from viewing reports and analytics for subscriber accounts, Account IQ also gives you functionality to perform bulk tasks and automations on subscriber accounts, to mitigate and check password sharing.
-The operations in Account IQ help in creating, scheduling, managing, and recording the effects of these bulk tasks.
+Once you have understood your subscribers' usage patterns and identified password sharing for selected segment (using reports and analytics in Account IQ), you can take targeted actions towards an objective to mitigate password sharing.

+The Operations functionality in Account IQ help you effectively tackle and manage credential sharing through focused experiments called operations.
+It gives you options to design an objective, tailor targeted actions (based on the objective) for a specific groups of subscriber accounts, and automate their execution for a future duration.
+Through Operations functionality, you can not only create and execute operations, but also gauge their impacts.
+So, by gauging the impacts you can adjust your strategy to mitigate credential sharing.

-The **Operations** page opens on selecting **Operations** tab under **Actions**, in left navigation pane of Account IQ.
-This page lists all the existing operations and their details.
+To view **Operations** page select **Operations** option under **Actions** in left navigation of Account IQ application.
+The Operations page lists all the operations already existing on the Account IQ system along with their details.

 ![](assets/operations-page.png)